bradpotter/microdata-manager/README.md

 To better understand why you may want to change the Schema, read the following article by one of the leading WordPress SEO experts, Joost de Valk. <strong>Schema.org & Genesis 2.0 - http://yoast.com/schema-org-genesis-2-0/</strong>

-See the Schema Type Hierarchy here: http://schema.org/docs/full.html
+Also see the Schema Type Hierarchy here: http://schema.org/docs/full.html

 #Genesis Default Microdata Settings#
 Main Content - itemtype (Used on post only)<br />